Albania: High School Teacher

 Assignment: 1-3 years; language study depends on length of term.

 Nearly 50 years ago, Albania was in the grip of a totalitarian dictator who pro-claimed Albania the “world’s first atheist state.”
 Even the majority religion of Islam, brought to Albania by the Ottomans, was banned until communism fell in the early 1990s.
 At that time, Christian missionaries who had long prayed for an open door to Albania entered with the good news of Christ.
 Yet after 25 turbulent years of democracy, evangelicals are estimated at less than 1% of the population, and Albania is still ranked among the least religious countries in the world.
 While 65% of Albanians profess to be Muslim, most are only nominally so.

-Since 2003, VMMissions has supported “The Joshua Center,” an early learning center located in a lower-income and underdeveloped section of Lezhë, and serving primarily Roma (Gypsy) families.
+Since 2003, VMMissions has supported “The Joshua Center,” an early learning center located in a lower-income and underdeveloped section of Lezhë, and serving primarily Roma families who continue to experience significant barriers to education and employment.
 The Joshua Center also provides an after-school program to public school children, and holds regular meetings for Roma mothers to educate them on a variety of subjects.

-Five years ago, VMMissions helped launch the Lezha Academic Center, a 7th – 12th grade high school with a current enrollment of approximately 90 students.
+Ten years ago, VMMissions helped launch the Lezha Academic Center, an elementary and high school with a current enrollment of approximately 140 students.
 LAC provides an English-based education from a biblical worldview.
-In the past five years, several LAC students have begun attending Cornerstone Church, and some of them have committed their lives to Christ.
+Several leaders of LAC are involved in ministries of Cornerstone Church, and an increasing number of school families are attending worship and church activities, some of them committing their lives to Christ.

-Contact Janet Blosser to learn more about this assignment.
+Contact Tom Yoder to learn more about this assignment.